Cutting-Edge LED Microscope Attachment

 Unlike fragile, dangerous mercury or xenon bulbs, the ParaLens Advance LED light source is built to last.
 The bulb offers a life expectancy of approximately 20,000 hours, and its durable construction can withstand the roughest environments.

 The ParaLens Advance LED doesn’t sacrifice intensity for durability.
-Its light source is as bright as a 100 Watt mercury vapor bulb, allowing users to conduct sample reviews even in virtually any lighting.
+Its light source is as bright as a 100 Watt mercury vapor bulb, allowing users to conduct sample reviews in virtually any lighting.

 Multiple Convenient Power Options, Anywhere in the World!